Course Overview

 This introductory course provides an overview of television and video production with an emphasis on single camera and studio production techniques.
-Students will explore equipment operation in a hands-on learning environment, and will complete exercises that will provide practical knowledge of television studio and control room operations.
+Students will explore equipment operation in a hands-on learning environment, and will complete exercises that will provide practical knowledge of television studio and control room operations and positions.
 The course will give students a solid foundation for further study in the television and video production field.
+Successful completion of either this course or the BCST 0060 - Broadcast Television and Video Production pre-entry course fulfills the entrance requirement for Admission to the full-time Television & Video Production diploma program.

 Prerequisite(s)